Developer guide

 Operator questionnaire step configurations:

-"key": Keys are chosen by the client and must remain unique within a single session.
+A unique identifier for the operator questionnaire step.
+This key is defined by the client and must remain unique within a single session.

 string